Tell us about your shop and the idea behind it.

 Years ago, when recycling wasn’t as cool as it is today, I was cutting up my clothing because I wanted to change it up.
 That birthed a passion to learn how to sew and go to design school, which later fed my desire to start my own business and share my creations with the world.
 The idea behind my clothing is really about embracing imperfect beauty and not clinging to obnoxious trends and name brands out of fear.
 Everything in my line is made from recycled scrap and given new life; the base for all of my designs is comfort and effortlessness.

-Tell us about your previous working situation/s and how you discovered Etsy.
+Tell us about your previous work and how you discovered Etsy.

 As it turns out, I got the shop!
 I did it all on a shoe-string budget and it was a dream come true.
 Not even a year later I got married, and shortly after that I got pregnant.
 I always wanted to be a stay-at-home mom — one who could make her kids pancakes in the morning and wear pajamas until noon, if we had the desire.
 However, I had an ideal business setup: my shop was right on the beach, the florist neighbors were friends of mine and I was voted best one-of-kind clothing shop in the local paper — business was rocking.

 When I prayed over my indecision, it was clear that it was time to shut the shop down and enter into a new life season.
 I didn’t know how the finances would add up, but I completely trusted that God would provide, and he did.
 I found Etsy and it has been a huge blessing to me.
 Etsy has allowed me to be the stay-at-home mom I want to be and also run my business.
 Etsy has been life changing for me because I can count the days I have been away from my children, and I love that I can say I have been there to witness every milestone of their life thus far.
 That is priceless.

 What is your favorite part of the clothing design process?